 Anyway, I was away from the computer for maybe 5 minutes but when I got back my 2 year old was playing with it.

 I about freaked out when I saw her playing with the mouse, but as it turned out my Word document was just fine.
 But somehow she had moved the Taskbar from its usual place at the bottom of the screen all the way to the top.

-I tried dragging it back to the bottom of the screen, but it won’t move.
+I tried dragging the Taskbar back to the bottom of the screen, but it won’t move.
 What do I need to do to move it back to where it belongs?
-My computer is an HP laptop running Windows XP.
+My computer is an HP desktop running Windows 10.

 1 – Right-click on a blank area of the Taskbar, then uncheck Lock the taskbar.